qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/raster.rst

 Raster values can be queried using the
 :meth:`sample <qgis.core.QgsRasterDataProvider.sample>` method of
-the :class:`QgsRasterDataProvider <qgis.core.QgsRasterDataProvider>`
+the :class:`QgsRasterDataProvider <qgis.core.QgsRasterDataProvider>` class.
-class.
 You have to specify a :class:`QgsPointXY <qgis.core.QgsPointXY>` and the band number of the raster layer you want to query.
-The method returns a tuple with the value and ``True`` or ``False`` depending on the result:
+The method returns a tuple with the value and ``True`` or ``False`` depending on the results:

 .. code-block:: python

     val, res = rlayer.dataProvider().sample(QgsPointXY(20.50, -34), 1)

-The second method is using the
+Another method to query raster values is using the :meth:`identify
-:meth:`identify <qgis.core.QgsRasterDataProvider.identify>` method
-that returns a
+<qgis.core.QgsRasterDataProvider.identify>` method that returns a
-:class:`QgsRasterIdentifyResult <qgis.core.QgsRasterIdentifyResult>`
+:class:`QgsRasterIdentifyResult <qgis.core.QgsRasterIdentifyResult>` object.
-object.

 .. code-block:: python